A: Allcard - Ambrose

 Wrestling Heritage A-Z

-The one time greengrocer from the Stocksbridge area of Sheffield Ronnie Allcard went from selling carrots to selling wrestling programmes at Somme Barracks to appearing in those programmes under the name Ace Allcard.
+The one time greengrocer from the Stocksbridge area of Sheffield Ronnie Allcard went from selling carrots to selling wrestling programmes at Somme Barracks to appearing in those programmes as Ace Allcard.
+Fairground booths provided a tough foundation for entry into the professional ranks in 1968.
+Ace Allcard worked mainly for Morrell-Beresford Promotions in northern England and Scotland throughout the 1970s.
+Not exclusively though, he did travel south, and spent time working in Germany from 1976 until 1978.

 On the nights he wasn't wrestling Ron could be found on the door at the Penny Farthing night club in Sheffield.

 Opponents ranged from skilful lightweights Zoltan Boscik to the might of Andy Robins and Norman Walsh!
-This is an incredible spectrum of opponents that demonstrates not inconsiderable skill on Ron's part to accommodate them all.
+An incredible spectrum of opponents that demonstrates not inconsiderable skill on Ron's part to accomodate them all.

 Abergavenny’s Bert Alliday was one of the fan’s favourites throughout the south of England, working mainly in East Anglia, Wales and the South West.

-A northern campaigner from Aberdeen who was very active in the UK during pre war years and for a few years following the war.
-Scotty continued to work increasingly less frequently for a few years after the war, our final sighting being in 1949.
-Pre war he had been a busy worker, mainly in northern England, working against names such as Val Cerino, Ted Betley, Carlton Smith, and Jack Alker.
+A wrestler and a referee, Scotty Ambrose was a northern campaigner from Aberdeen. proclaimed "The World's Wildest Wrestler."
+He was very active in the UK during the pre war years and, albeit less frequently, for a few years following the war.
+Our final sighting was in 1949.
+Opponents included Val Cerino, Ted Betley, Carlton Smith, and Jack Alker.